 Whether you’re building a new home, or want to spruce up your existing house, siding can really make a difference.
-Choosing the right siding material will help you pull your home’s look together, and these days, there are an abundance of choices when it comes to exterior siding.
+Choosing the right siding material will help you pull your home’s look together, and these days, there is an abundance of choices when it comes to exterior siding.
 Here are the most popular types of siding, along with the pros and cons of each.

 Versatile vinyl siding is low in cost and easy to maintain.
 The most popular siding material in the U.S., vinyl is durable, water-resistant, easy to install, and now comes in a variety of colors and styles.
 The technology behind vinyl manufacturing has changed dramatically, and today’s vinyl siding does not have to look “plastic” — rather, it can now mimic wood and other natural elements.
 Vinyl is also easier to install than other siding options, so it is appealing to those who want to go the DIY route.
 However, be careful to follow the manufacturer’s complete instructions if you choose to install your vinyl siding yourself, as mistakes can be quite costly.

 Beautiful and rustic, wood offers a natural, yet rich look to any home.
-It can also be quite durable with the proper maintenance.
-The periodic maintenance required to keep wood siding looking great includes caulking, painting, staining, and pest control.
-Wood is susceptible to water damage, rot and insect infestations.
+It can also be quite durable with proper maintenance.
+The periodic maintenance required to keep the wood siding looking great includes caulking, painting, staining, and pest control.
+Wood is susceptible to water damage, rot, and insect infestations.
 Sealing and painting regularly can help protect your wood siding, as can frequent termite inspections and treatments.
 Wood siding can also be treated with a fire retardant.
 With its higher initial cost and necessary periodic maintenance, wood tends to be a pricier option for exterior siding.

 Made from fired clay, genuine brick comes has been used for hundreds of years and has stood the test of time.
-It’s classic look is available these days in a veneer that is constructed outside of a home’s wood frame structure, with mortar used to hold the bricks together.
+Its classic look is available these days in a veneer that is constructed outside of a home’s wood frame structure, with mortar used to hold the bricks together.
 Because water can get behind brick veneers, a protective membrane is installed between the veneer and the house.

 This type of siding can last a lifetime when installed properly.
 It is another pricier option, however, due to the labor-intensive installation and the material costs.

-A classic look found on Mediterranean, ranch and Spanish-mission exteriors, traditional stucco is made from building sand, Portland cement, lime and water.
-To protect the walls underneath, installers apply a waterproof barrier paper and galvanized-metal screening are on the wood walls before they add stucco.
+A classic look found on Mediterranean, ranch, and Spanish-mission exteriors, traditional stucco is made from building sand, Portland cement, lime, and water.
+To protect the walls underneath, installers apply a waterproof barrier paper and galvanized-metal screening on the wood walls before they add stucco.
 Stucco is very rigid, so it must be installed by someone who is very experienced with it, or the homeowner will end up with unwanted cracks.
 However, if the stucco siding is properly installed and maintained, it can last the lifetime of the house.

 Stone and Stone-veneer Siding